Komarulon/smrandomizer/readme.md

 Thank you ironrusty for fixes with the address locations!

-Thank you neen for help and the short message boxes patch!
+Thank you neen for help and the short message boxes patch! neen has continued work on the Guardians-As-Items work as well!